-- Evolving service system results in general practitioners being unclear about available services and the pathways to access these services. - Current electronic systems limit communication and shared care planning with consumers across the network or services. - System navigation is difficult for general practitioners and people. - People may need ongoing support (e.g., personality disorders) but do not meet the criteria for care coordination or supports designed for severe and complex mental illness. - Limited access to mental health clinicians who have a high degree of understanding of domestic violence issues. - Many general practitioners feel they do not have the information and resources required to assist patients with severe and persistent mental illness. - Timely access to services for people seeking mental health support. - Increasing demand for all mental health services.
+- Evolving service system results in general practitioners being unclear about available services and the pathways to access these services. - Current electronic systems limit communication and shared care planning with consumers across the network or services. - System navigation is difficult for general practitioners and people. - Some people may need ongoing support (e.g., when diagnosed with personality disorders) but do not meet the criteria for care coordination or supports designed for severe and complex mental illness. - Many general practitioners feel they do not have the information and resources required to assist patients with severe and persistent mental illness. - Timely access to services is needed for people seeking mental health support. - There is increasing demand for all mental health services.